Obesity: Morbidity

 Obesity increases the risk of many physical and mental conditions.
 These comorbidities are most commonly shown in metabolic syndrome, a combination of medical disorders which includes: diabetes mellitus type 2, high blood pressure, high blood cholesterol, and high triglyceride levels.
-A study from the RAK Hospital found that obese people are at a greater risk of developing long COVID.
 The CDC has found that obesity is the single strongest risk factor for severe COVID-19 illness.

 Complications may be either directly caused by obesity or indirectly related through mechanisms sharing a common cause such as a poor diet or a sedentary lifestyle.
 The strength of the link between obesity and specific conditions varies.
 One of the strongest is the link with type 2 diabetes.
 Excess body fat underlies 64% of cases of diabetes in men and 77% of cases in women.

 Health consequences fall into two broad categories: those attributable to the effects of increased fat mass (such as osteoarthritis, obstructive sleep apnea, social stigmatization) and those due to the increased number of fat cells (diabetes, cancer, cardiovascular disease, non-alcoholic fatty liver disease).
 Increases in body fat alter the body's response to insulin, potentially leading to insulin resistance.
 Increased fat also creates a proinflammatory state, and a prothrombotic state.